bphicke/KeyUp/README.md

 we knew that the app would actually be used by people - KeyUp's plan is to get this in the hands of 20,000 users in 2019.

 ## Demo
-- Check out the app [here](https://key-up-demo-nicole.herokuapp.com/home).
-- KeyUp's deployment can be found [here](http://keyup.services).
+- We deployed KeyUp's application [here on their domain](http://keyup.services).

 ## Tech Stack
 Built with